-Since 2019, TELUS and a team of Vector researchers, industry experts, and engineering leaders have been collaborating on the use of MBRL to finetune heating, ventilation, and air conditioning (HVAC) systems to improve energy-efficient temperature control in 24/7 data centres.
-Following the promising results of the initial pilot test, which showed a decrease of almost 12 per cent in reduced annual electricity consumption in a data centre, TELUS and Vector have elected to provide the new algorithm to the wider business, energy conservation, and research communities via open source, reflecting the commitment of both organizations to leverage AI to create better outcomes for Canadians and the environment.
+Since 2019, TELUS and a team of Vector researchers, industry experts, and engineering leaders have been collaborating on the use of MBRL DATASET SHIFT to finetune heating, ventilation, and air conditioning (HVAC) systems In August 2021, Vector released the Dataset Shift and Potential Remedies to improve energy-efficient temperature control in 24/7 data centres.
+Technical Report.
+The report was the final output from the multi-year Following the promising results of the initial pilot test, which showed a decrease of almost 12 per cent in reduced annual electricity consumption in collaborative Dataset Shift Project in which professionals from seven industry sponsors worked with Vector researchers.
+Vector Project Manager a data centre, TELUS and Vector have elected to provide the new algorithm Sedef Akinli Kocak, along with project participants, led a tutorial based on to the wider business, energy conservation, and research communities via insights from this report at the European Conference on Machine Learning open source, reflecting the commitment of both organizations to leverage & Principles and Practice of Knowledge Discovery in Databases (ECML PKDD Al to create better outcomes for Canadians and the environment.
+2021) in September 2021.